anjibabuIITK/Send-Mail-from-Terminal/README.md

                 set move = no
                 set imap_keepalive = 900

-# Gmail Setup :
+# **Gmail Setup :**

 In your gmail, click the gear icon on right corner, open Settings ,Then click on Forwarding POP/IMAP on top , and enable IMAP Aceess .
 Click on configuration instructions to know more about IMAP access settings.

-# Sending Mails :
+# **Sending Mails :**

-  1.Sends mail with subject, messege body from given file ( msgbody.txt )
+  - Sends mail with subject, messege body from given file ( msgbody.txt )

         mutt -s "Subject here" username@gmail.com < msgbody.txt

-  2.Sends mail with given subject, msg body and attachment.
+  - Sends mail with given subject, msg body and attachment.

         mutt -s "subject Here" username@gmail.com < msgbody.txt  -a  attachment.pdf

-  3. This command also does same as above but otherway.
+  - This command also does same as above but otherway.

          echo "Messege Here" | mutt -s "Subject here" username@gmail.com -a attachment.pdf

-# Reference :
+# **Reference :**

-   Its highly recomended to visit mutt documentation for more details.
+   - Its highly recomended to visit mutt documentation for more details.

                http://www.mutt.org/#doc